envelope-project/laik/README.md

 [![Build Status](https://travis-ci.org/envelope-project/laik.svg?branch=master)](https://travis-ci.org/envelope-project/laik)

-# A Library for Lightweight Application-Integrated data containers for parallel worKers
+# A Library for Lightweight Global Data Distribution for Parallel Applications

-This library provides support for the distribution of global data containers for parallel applications using index spaces.
+This library provides support for the distribution of global data for parallel applications.
 It calculates the communication requirements for changing a partitioning or switching between different partitionings.
 By associating partitions with work load using the "owner-computes" rule, LAIK can be used for automatic load balancing.

 Partitionings specify task-local accessability to be ensured.
 Access stay valid until a consistency point with different access rights is hit.
 To this end, a consistency point triggers data transfers depending on a previously enforced consistency point.